French watchdog urges EU to back derivatives rules

 "Members of the European Parliament have now to decide if the concerns raised by their committee are serious enough to take the risk to postpone the decision."

-The EU, United States and other G20 economies agreed during the financial crisis that the derivative market's $640 trillion (408.53 trillion pounds) of trades should be recorded to improve transparency and safety.
+The EU, United States and other G20 economies agreed during the financial crisis that the derivative market's $640 trillion of trades should be recorded to improve transparency and safety.

 The EU and United States account for the bulk of derivative trading.
 Asia is watching how they will mesh new rules together to avoid fragmenting a global market.